ekwan/PyPlate/docs/source/introduction.rst

 Canonical Workflow
 """"""""""""""""""
-``PyPlate`` assumes that you have a large set of experiments to plan and execute.
-Each experiment is a particular choice of experimental parameters (``Factors``) and may be considered to be a point in the ``ExperimentalSpace``.
-Each experiment is implemented as a series of solid and liquid handling instructions (``Recipe``).
-These instructions may be specified with or without explicitly defining an ``ExperimentalSpace``.

-1. Optionally, define the ``Factors`` (substrate, solvent, temperature, etc.), the allowable levels for each Factor, the ``ExperimentalSpace`` to be explored, and a blocking strategy.
+PyPlate assists with the design and execution of high-throughput experiments.

-2. Create stock solutions (like substrate stocks) and initialize empty containers (like 96 well plates).
+1. Preparation: Create stock solutions (like substrate stocks) and initialize empty containers (like 96 well plates).
+(By convention, these steps should be done outside of Recipes.)

-3. Create a ``Recipe`` and define all solid or liquid handling instructions in it.
+2. Specify Transfers: Transfer stock solutions and other raw materials to the plates by creating a Recipe.
+All solid or liquid handling instructions should be defined within the context of the Recipe.

-4. Call ``recipe.bake()``.
-This method will ensure that all solid and liquid handling instructions are valid.
-If they are indeed valid, then the updated containers will be generated.
+3. Bake: Verify that the specified transfers are sensible using recipe.bake().
+If they are indeed valid, then updated containers will be generated.
 Once recipe.bake() has been called, no more instructions can be added and the Recipe is considered immutable.

-5. Optionally, map ``Container``\ s to particular experiments.
+4. Visualize: The operations in each RecipeStep can be visualized using display(step) in a Jupyter Notebook using `step._repr_html()`.
+(See :ref:`recipe_steps_visualizations`).

+Tip: For workflows involving liquid handlers, it may be useful to define "plates" in the shape of the liquid handler's deck.
+Stock solutions can be stored there.
+Subsequently, transfers can be made to reaction plates.
+This tip allows the location of stock solutions to be codified and optimized for the logistics of liquid handling.

 .. note:: By convention, stock solutions should be prepared outside of ``Recipe``\ s (even though ``PyPlate`` allows ``Container``\ s to be created inside or outside ``Recipe``\ s.) |br|
           Transfers between ``Container``\ s should be done outside of ``Recipe``\ s, but transfers between a ``Container`` and a ``Plate`` or between ``Plate``\ s should be done inside a ``Recipe``.